BrayanAmarals/BrayanASS/README.md

 ## Hello, i'm Brayan 😎

-💻 Currently work with Front-end and UI Design;
+💻 Currently work with Front-end and UI/UX Design;

 📚 Studying JavaScript and React;